madcatdev/avr-libs/README.md

 - DS1307/DS3231 (I2C-based RTC)

 Plans:
-- 1-Wire (interrupt-based).
+- 1-Wire in master and slave mode.
-- Power management or sleep modes.
+- Power management with sleep modes.
 - RTC (based on async timer with 32.768 crystal).
 - Support for MCUs with multiple SPI/UART/I2C interfaces.